 Typically herpes sores can take up to 7 to 14 days to heal.
 The good news is that you can heal herpes sores faster if you seek treatment at the first signs of a sore.

 You should see a doctor if you would like to try antiviral medication because this requires a prescription.
 If you are having a lot of pain, get sores often, your sores are spreading, or have a sore that does not heal within 14 days you should see a doctor.
 If you have any signs of infection such as pain, swelling, warmth, pus, fever, eye pain, eye discharge, or changes to your vision you should see a doctor.
 If the virus is spread to the eyes it can damage your vision.

 Get Help From an Online Doctor

-It will take some primary care doctor’s offices days to get you in for an appointment.
-With DrHouse you could see a doctor in less time then it takes you to cook a meal or take a shower.
+It will take some primary care doctor’s office days to get you in for an appointment.
+With DrHouse you could see a doctor in less time than it takes you to cook a meal or take a shower.
 You won’t even have to leave your house.
 This will save you time and allow you to get quick treatment for your medical conditions which is essential when it comes to healing herpes faster.